 In addition to our ongoing AFFIRM trial of Tonmya in FM, we plan to initiate a second Phase 3 confirmatory trial in support of product registration prior to completion of the ongoing AFFIRM trial.
 As these trials are intended to provide evidence to support marketing approval by the FDA, they are considered pivotal, or registration, trials.
 The conduct of pivotal clinical trials and the submission of a successful NDA is a complicated process.
 Although members of our management team have extensive industry experience, including in the development, clinical testing and commercialization of drug candidates, our company has never conducted a pivotal clinical trial before, has limited experience in preparing, submitting and prosecuting regulatory filings, and has not submitted an NDA before.
 Consequently, we may be unable to successfully and efficiently execute and complete these planned clinical trials in a way that leads to NDA submission and approval of Tonmya, TNX-102 SL and other product candidates we are developing.
-We may require more time and incur greater costs than our competitors and may not succeed in obtaining regulatory approvals of product candidates that we develop.
-Failure to commence or complete, or delays in, our planned clinical trials would prevent or delay commercialization of Tonmya, TNX-102 SL and other product candidates we are developing.
+We may require more time and incur greater costs than our complete, or delays in, our planned clinical trials would prevent or delay commercialization of Tonmya, TNX-102 SL and other product candidates we are developing.
+Tonmya, TNX-102 SL and other product candidates we are developing.